epautsch/AgenticTutorHPC/README.md

 - [Acknowledgments](#acknowledgments)

 ---
-## 🚀 How to Grab a Compute Node Using the MCP Host
+## How to Grab a Compute Node Using the MCP Host

 Once the MCP host is running, you can instantly connect to the least-loaded GPU node by simply typing:

 > **“grab me the best node available”**

-That’s it — no Slurm job scripts, no guessing which node is free, and no manual SSH commands.
+It takes no Slurm job scripts, no guessing which node is free, and no manual SSH commands.

 ---

-## 🧠 What Happens Behind the Scenes
+## What Happens Under the Hood

 The MCP host will:

-- 🔍 **Identify the least-utilized GPU node** in real time
+-  **Identify the least-utilized GPU node** in real time
-- 🔐 **SSH into that node automatically** on your behalf
+-  **SSH into that node automatically** on your behalf
-- 💻 **Drop you straight into an interactive shell**, ready for work
+-  **Drop you straight into an interactive shell**, ready for work

-No node hunting.
-No load checking.
-No shell commands.
-Just one natural-language request → **instant compute node**.

 ## Quick start